-Got a question about buying goods?
-Here are some common scenarios we've come across.
+Have a question about your rights with products or goods?
+Here’s how to handle some common scenarios we’ve come across.

 I bought a new lawnmower, but I’m having trouble starting it.
 What are my options?

 The Act states that goods must be of “acceptable quality.”
 Acceptable quality in this situation clearly means a new, reliable machine.
 You can ask the shop to repair the mower so it starts as it should.

 If they are unable to do so within a reasonable time, or refuse to do so, you can ask for a replacement new mower without the fault, or get a refund.
 A refund under the Act means exactly that – a full cash refund – not a credit note, and not a refund less deductions for anything related to the failure of the goods.

 My new mower came with a free TV, which blew up after a week.
 Is it covered by the Act?

 Yes.
 Free gifts are covered, as are household goods that are hired, rented, leased or bought on hire purchase.

 When I bought a pair of jeans on sale there was a sign saying, “No refunds on sale items”.
 Is this legal?